How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 Friend: Ahaha (now she’s already off the hook, back to normal)

-Sharing your similar troubles help to “normalize” any situation and your friend won’t feel anymore dumb or isolated.
+Sharing your similar troubles helps to “normalize” any situation and your friend won’t feel anymore dumb or isolated.

 #5.
 Criticize Their Critics First